anerv/cycling_data_quality/README.md

 - contain a column describing how features have been digitized (**'geometry type'**) (see below for details)
 - contain a column with a unique **ID** for each feature

-For an example of how a municipal dataset with cycling infrastructure can be converted to the above format, see the notebook [reference_data_preparation](examples/reference_data_preparation.ipynb).
+For an example of how a municipal dataset with bicycle infrastructure can be converted to the above format, see the notebook [reference_data_preparation](examples/reference_data_preparation.ipynb).

 ### Configuration file